Guide to dual fuel energy plans

 - Use a comparison website to choose from multiple suppliers and have the option ofcomparing gas and electricity plans separately

 - Review your options regularly to find the right deal

 Dual fuel is simply where one energy company supplies both your gas and electricity on one contract.

 As of 31 Janunary 2016, there were 20 million dual fuel customers in the UK according to an energy market investigation† by the Competition and Markets Authority.

 There's little doubt that this can prove more convenient than having to deal with two energy suppliers, but note that it's not necessarily the cheapest option.

 Historically, such dual fuel deals did tend to be the cheapest as suppliers offer discounts for sourcing both utilities through them.

 However, complex pricing tariffs and the rise of firms who specialise in supplying just gas or just electricity mean that dual-fuel tariffs are not always the most competitive.

-Everybody's circumstances and needs vary, and in Gocompare.com's quote process you can choose to compare dual fuel deals, to just compare gas, and/or to just compare electricity rates.
+Everybody's circumstances and needs vary, but in the quote process you can choose to compare dual fuel deals, just compare gas, and/or just compare electricity rates.

 As ever, it's best to do as much research as possible before committing.
 Regularly shopping round and comparing the tariffs on the market could help you find a cheaper and more appropriate deal.